ArthurCose/JoshDevelop/README.md

 JoshDevelop will use HTTPS with TLS if a certificate is found, otherwise it will default to plain HTTP.

-I do not suggest running JoshDevelop on a forwarded port until permissions are finished (this notice will be removed when it is), as any user can create an account and join without verification.
-If you do use this on a forwarded port I suggest disabling the terminal plugin (see Plugins below).

 ## Plugins